 A ‘consumer’ is a customer who is not buying or consuming in the course of business.
 The rights a consumer can rely on will depend on the type of business and the agreement or terms and conditions of the trader.

-Consumer rights can be divided into four main categories: 1.
+Consumer rights can be divided into three main categories: 1.
 Rights under the Sale of Goods Acts; 2.
 Distance Selling Rules; and 3.
 Unfair Contract Terms.

 As well as the various regulations and legislation consumers also have common law rights to claim against sellers or manufacturers of defective products which cause harm or injury.